RCON - Rehabilitation Counslng (RCON)

 Explores leadership skills, traits, and theories, and their relevance in helping and health professions and rehabilitation.

-RCON 880 - Counseling Practicum in Clinical Rehabilitation (3 Credits)
+RCON 880 - Practicum in Counseling and Rehabilitation (3 Credits)

 Supervised counseling experience in an approved institution or agency.